Murder on the Orient Express (1974 film): Box office

-Murder on the Orient Express was released theatrically in the UK on 24 November 1974.
+Murder on the Orient Express was released theatrically in the UK on 22 November 1974 and in the USA on 24 November 1974.
 Paramount Pictures handled the films North American release.
 The film was a success at the box office, given its tight budget of $1.4 million, earning $36 million in North America, making it the 11th highest-grossing film of 1974.
 Nat Cohen claimed it was the first film completely financed by a British company to make the top of the weekly US box office charts in Variety.
 The movie - which was Cohen's idea - is considered one of the great triumphs of his career.
 The success of the movie prompted the Rank Organisation to re-enter the filmmaking space.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 89% based on 44 reviews, with an average rating of 7.7/10.
+On Rotten Tomatoes the film holds an approval rating of 89% based on 46 reviews.
 The website's critics consensus reads, "Murder, intrigue, and a star-studded cast make this stylish production of Murder on the Orient Express one of the best Agatha Christie adaptations to see the silver screen."
 On Metacritic it has a weighted average score of 63 out of 100, based on 8 critics, indicating "generally favorable reviews".